Lunar orbit: Orbital transfer

+History of missions to lunar orbit

+First orbiters

-The Soviet Union sent the first spacecraft to the vicinity of the Moon, the robotic vehicle Luna 1, on January 4, 1959.
+The Soviet Union sent the first spacecraft to the vicinity of the Moon (or any extraterrestrial object), the robotic vehicle Luna 1, on January 4, 1959.
 It passed within 6,000 km of the Moon's surface, but did not achieve lunar orbit.
-Luna 3, launched on October 4, 1959, was the first robotic spacecraft to complete a circumlunar free return trajectory, still not a lunar orbit, but a figure-8 trajectory which swung around the far side of the Moon and returned to the Earth.
+Luna 3, launched on October 4, 1959, was the first robotic spacecraft to complete a circumlunar free return trajectory, still not a lunar orbit, but a figure-8 trajectory which swung around the far side of the Moon and returned to Earth.
 This craft provided the first pictures of the far side of the Lunar surface.

-The Luna 10 became the first spacecraft to actually orbit the Moon in April 1966.
+Luna 10 became the first spacecraft to actually orbit the Moon and any extraterrestrial body in April 1966.
 It studied micrometeoroid flux, and lunar environment until May 30, 1966.
 A follow-on mission, Luna 11, was launched on August 24, 1966, and studied lunar gravitational anomalies, radiation and solar wind measurements.

 The first United States spacecraft to orbit the Moon was Lunar Orbiter 1 on August 14, 1966.
 The first orbit was an elliptical orbit, with an apolune of 1,008 nmi and a perilune of 102.1 nmi.
 Then the orbit was circularized at around 170 nmi to obtain suitable imagery.
 Five such spacecraft were launched over a period of thirteen months, all of which successfully mapped the Moon, primarily for the purpose of finding suitable Apollo program landing sites.

-The most recent was the Lunar Atmosphere and Dust Environment Explorer (LADEE), which became a ballistic impact experiment in 2014.

-Crewed spacecraft
+Crewed and later orbiters

 The Apollo program's Command/Service Module (CSM) remained in a lunar parking orbit while the Lunar Module (LM) landed.